simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 SQL> alter session set "_ORACLE_SCRIPT"=true;
 </pre>

-Create the user BULK_LOAD and set the password to be the same :
+Create the user BULK_LOAD and set the password to be the same as the user name:
 <pre lang="sql">
 SQL> create user bulk_load identified by bulk_load;